Earth observation satellite

 An Earth observation satellite or Earth remote sensing satellite is a satellite used or designed for Earth observation (EO) from orbit, including spy satellites and similar ones intended for non-military uses such as environmental monitoring, meteorology, cartography and others.
 The most common type are Earth imaging satellites, that take satellite images, analogous to aerial photographs; some EO satellites may perform remote sensing without forming pictures, such as in GNSS radio occultation.

 The first occurrence of satellite remote sensing can be dated to the launch of the first artificial satellite, Sputnik 1, by the Soviet Union on October 4, 1957.
 Sputnik 1 sent back radio signals, which scientists used to study the ionosphere.

 The United States Army Ballistic Missile Agency launched the first American satellite, Explorer 1, for NASA's Jet Propulsion Laboratory on January 31, 1958.
 The information sent back from its radiation detector led to the discovery of the Earth's Van Allen radiation belts.
 The TIROS-1 spacecraft, launched on April 1, 1960, as part of NASA's Television Infrared Observation Satellite (TIROS) program, sent back the first television footage of weather patterns to be taken from space.

 In 2008, more than 150 Earth observation satellites were in orbit, recording data with both passive and active sensors and acquiring more than 10 terabits of data daily.
 By 2021, that total had grown to over 950, with the largest number of satellites operated by US-based company Planet Labs.

 Most Earth observation satellites carry instruments that should be operated at a relatively low altitude.
 Most orbit at altitudes above 500 to 600 km.
 Lower orbits have significant air-drag, which makes frequent orbit reboost maneuvers necessary.
 The Earth observation satellites ERS-1, ERS-2 and Envisat of European Space Agency as well as the MetOp spacecraft of EUMETSAT are all operated at altitudes of about 800 km.
 The Proba-1, Proba-2 and SMOS spacecraft of European Space Agency are observing the Earth from an altitude of about 700 km.
 The Earth observation satellites of UAE, DubaiSat-1 & DubaiSat-2 are also placed in Low Earth orbits (LEO) orbits and providing satellite imagery of various parts of the Earth.

 To get global coverage with a low orbit, a polar orbit is used.
-A low orbit will have an orbital period of roughly 100 minutes and the Earth will rotate around its polar axis about 25° between successive orbits.
+A low orbit will have an orbital period of about 100 minutes and the Earth will rotate around its polar axis about 25° between successive orbits.
 The ground track moves towards the west 25° each orbit, allowing a different section of the globe to be scanned with each orbit.
 Most are in Sun-synchronous orbits.

 A geostationary orbit, at 36000 km, allows a satellite to hover over a constant spot on the earth since the orbital period at this altitude is 24 hours.
 This allows uninterrupted coverage of more than 1/3 of the Earth per satellite, so three satellites, spaced 120° apart, can cover the whole Earth.
 This type of orbit is mainly used for meteorological satellites.